incuna/grunt-maketextfiles/README.md

 ### package.json files
 This task reads text directories from package.json file for the main project and jam packages.

-Text file definitions must be declared inside the `edetail.textDirs` property in a package file.
+Text file definitions must be declared inside the `textDirs` property in a package file.
 This is an array of objects to parse, each containing these properties:

 #### textDirs.path
 Type: `String`